 The whole episode has exposed fault lines in Hong Kong society and potential weaknesses in its economy as some companies reconsider investment decisions.

-Chan plans to go to university in the United Kingdom but is uncertain about where he will end up after he graduates.
+John plans to go to university in the United Kingdom but is uncertain about where he will end up after he graduates.

 Many Hong Kongers saw the proposal as a sign of the growing influence of Beijing and the erosion of Hong Kong’s semi-autonomous status that has made the territory prosperous.
 Beijing denies it is interfering in Hong Kong’s affairs.